 As the adoption of this horse moved forward Leigh was told she had to give the BLM at least several days notice before her arrival so they could notify SWAT.
 All of this was part of the legal action that was victorious in the Ninth Circuit against First Amendment violations.

 On 9/11 these descendants of the most well documented US Cavalry horses, the Sheldon, were captured during the two year removal to erase the herds from the wild.
 The horse in the center gave birth right after this run.

 Gaining a safe landing for this mare and her foal was complicated with even attempts to blackmail into silence.

 Named “Rosie the Riveter,” she and her daughter are in the care of WHE.

 Sarge from Fish Creek may well be one of the most controversial horses to ever lay hoof to the wild in the state of Nevada.
-The struggle to gain sanity for his herd continues.
-He is safe from the struggle now at RTF.
+Sarge has been the target of exploitation since he was a baby.

 There are a million more memories and a million more stories… and there will be a million more.